 • All Database Blogs: Discover a vast range of blogs from database experts and dive into the ongoing evolution of our database monitoring and observability software.

-It finds database instances that are not yet registered in SolarWinds Database Performance Analyzer (DPA), including those created outside standard processes, so you can add them to database monitoring and management.
+It finds database instances that aren’t yet registered in SolarWinds Database Performance Analyzer (DPA), including those created outside standard processes, so you can add them to database monitoring and management.

 Generic scanners only report open ports, and most vendor tools focus on a single database platform.
 The DPA Database Discovery feature is database-aware, it scans IP ranges and ports, identifies supported database types, removes instances already monitored in DPA, and lists only new, unmonitored database targets connected directly to the DPA registration workflow.